Skip to main content

 Freedom

-Non-democracies lack a commitment to individual freedom, which is a hallmark of modern democracy.
-While democracies have many institutional channels for individual voice -- elections and independent media are key examples -- these are often manipulated or censored in a non-democracy.
-To justify the abrogation of individual freedoms, non-democracies may promote alternate values such as the importance of order and hierarchy over individual will or the need to subsume the individual to larger collective will (as mediated by those in power).
+Non-democracies lack a commitment to individual freedom.
+While democracies have many institutional channels for individual voice, such as the examples of elections and independent media noted above, these institutional channels are often manipulated or censored in a non-democracy.
+To justify the abrogation of individual freedoms, non-democracies may promote alternative values, such as the importance of order and hierarchy over individual will or the need to subsume the individual to the larger collective will (as mediated by those in power).